Samsondin Ouro

-Samsondin Ouro (born 2 March 2000) is a footballer who plays as a midfielder for Hungarian club Győr.
+Samsondin Ouro (born 2 March 2000) is a footballer who plays as a midfielder for Slovak First Football League club DAC 1904.
 Born in Germany, he plays for the Togo national team.

 Club career

 In 2019, Ouro joined the youth academy of Dinamo Zagreb, Croatia's most successful club, from the youth academy of SSV Reutlingen.

 Before the second half of the 2020–21 season, he signed for the Slovenian top flight side Mura.

 On 23 July 2023, Ouro joined Saudi Arabian club Al-Adalah.

+On 2 August 2025 it was confirmed, that Ouro had joined Slovak First Football League club DAC 1904 on a deal until June 2028.

 International career

 Born in Germany, Ouro is Togolese by descent.
 He debuted for the Togo national team in a 3–0 friendly win over Sierra Leone on 24 March 2022.